A Napa Experience: Black Executive Men Celebrates First Year

 Photo credit: kvonfoto

 As Dominique sat down to a cellar full of applause echoing off the rustic stone walls, I turned to my left to catch the quiet affirmation from one of the newest members: “This is what I need,” he said with a breath of excitement.
 A former professional basketball player, he had recently launched a firm helping collegiate and international athletes manage NIL deals and global brand partnerships.
 While he understood the game and the business behind it, he lacked expertise in contracts, IP protections, and international legal navigation.
-Dominique’s message spoke directly to his needs—and in that moment, BEM had created another powerful connection.
+Dominique’s message spoke directly to his needs—and in that moment, Black Executive Men had created another powerful connection.

-CAPITAL, CULTURE, and GLOBAL VISION
+CAPITAL, CULTURE, GLOBAL

 The conversations at HALL St. Helena was about celebrating the first year, and the next decade.